 What's The Difference Between A Futsal & A Beach Ball?

 Well I can see how you may confuse one with the other but there are some important differences to remember, let's compare them in a few categories.

-- A futsal is a size 4 ball where a beach soccer ball is a size 5 (beach balls also come in size 4 but the standard typical size is 5)
+- A futsal is a size 4 ball where a beach soccer ball is a size 5 (beach balls also come in size 4 but the standard typical size is 5).

-- A futsal's outer material is a rougher material then a beach ball to deal with the elements of the floor and more touches then the beach game, a beach balls outer material is a bit softer and suited for contact on bare feet.
+- A futsal's outer material is a rougher material than a beach ball to deal with the elements of the floor and more touches than the beach game, a beach balls outer material is a bit softer and suited for contact on bare feet.

 This ball is pretty tough and will last you a long while even without proper cleaning and maintenance but if you want to squeeze out every last day out of the ball here are a few cleaning steps you can take.

 - As soon as you get off the sand be sure to hold the ball with one hand and slap down on the ball with the other to get any excess sand off that may be in the seams.

 - Rub your towel over the entire surface of the ball to dry off any excess sand, water or sweat that may still be lingering on the ball.

 - Take a damp paper towel or cloth and place it over your index finger and slowly rub in-between the seams to get the deep excess sand, dirt and whatever else may be on the ball.